lotfy580/Bi-solution-for-Sakila/README.md

 However, this integration presents a challenge: some transactions in the accumulated fact may not yet have a corresponding payment, resulting in null payment amounts.
 This is acceptable because aggregation functions handle nulls as expected.
 Additionally, we can introduce a binary column indicating whether the rental has been paid for, facilitating filtering and payment count calculations

 ## 3) ETL
+ETL, or Extract Transform Load, is a methodology used to manage data flow.
+It involves three key phases:

+<div>Extraction: Data is gathered from various sources.</div>
+<div>Transformation: The data is processed and cleaned to align with the structure and quality standards of the data warehouse, as defined by the team.</div>
+<div>Loading: The processed data is then loaded into the data warehouse for storage and analysis.</div>
+<div>.</div>

+To accomplish this task, I utilized SSIS, a widely used ETL tool developed by Microsoft.
+Known for its ease of use, practicality, and extensive feature set, SSIS streamlines the extraction, transformation, and loading processes, making data management more efficient and effective